|

 int64 GetSelStart()

-Returns the start address of the selection.
+Returns the start address of the selection in local coordinates.
 Use GetSelSize to determine if a selection has been made.

 string GetTempDirectory()